 Based on the Pyramid of Intervention model (illustrated in section 6.1 of this handbook), this discipline plan reflects the graduated and documented response to a student's inappropriate choices.
 The items listed in this plan are examples and do not represent all possible situations.
-The Executive Director has the discretion to evaluate issues on a case by case basis in order to determine the appropriate Administrative Level and related consequences.
+The Section and Executive Directors have the discretion to evaluate issues on a case by case basis in order to determine the appropriate Administrative Level and related consequences.